 To support first-generation Aggies in the College of Arts & Sciences, contact Debbie Hesse '85.

-School of Architecture
+College of Architecture

-To ensure greater opportunities for all its students, the School of Architecture is seeking support for various programs under its holistic Justice, Equality, Diversity and Inclusion initiative.
+To ensure greater opportunities for all its students, the College of Architecture is seeking support for various programs under its holistic Justice, Equality, Diversity and Inclusion initiative.
 These programs strive to dismantle societal barriers to student success and ensure equal access to critical resources.

 Major giving opportunities include: supporting the recruitment and retainment of construction science students at the Texas A&M Higher Education Center in McAllen, Texas; supporting our newly established NOMAS (National Organization of Minority Architect Students) chapter at Texas A&M to empower Aggie students of color; partnering with CityLab High School in Dallas to foster a healthy pipeline for students into disciplines that support built environments; and helping the Texas Freedom Colonies Project in its mission to secure the history and heritage of historically Black counties across the state.